brosenan/y0/d0/doc/d0-spec.md

 ERROR: Invalid expression not-an-expression in argument of static method call in definition of method foo in (impl [] (my-trait) ...)
 ```

-The class name and method name must be constants.
+The class name and method name must be [constant
+expressions](#constant-expressions).

 ```clojure
 (ns example)